bramsubic/rattleRace/README.md

 	- speed of the snake
 	- array containing the coordinates of the snakes body
 	- length of the snake
 - posiiton of the apple

-- initialize the board
+- board

-- initialize the snake array and use a for loop to add the eaten apples to the snakes body
+- drawBoard

-- I need a function that updates the position of the snake thats based on its direction and also checks if the snake has collided with an apple if true update the score, add the eaten apple to the snakes body and place a new apple in a random position on the board
+- use an array to create a grid of 10 rows and 10 squares

-- use some key codes as an event handler to control the snakes direction
+- iterate through the board, and create 10 rows for each row create a class of divs
-- check what key has been pressed and then assign it to the direction of the snake
+- iterate through the rows, and create 10 squares

-1) Define required constants
+- play
- 1.1) define the size of the game board grid as well as an array of positions 1.2) snake's position on board
+- will start the timer
- 1.3) apple's poition on board
+- position the

-2) Define required variables used to track the state of the game 2.1) timer
+- snakeOutcomes
- 2.2) lives: 3
+- when snake collides with apple it gets 1 point and a new apple appears on the board at a random position
- 2.3) score: 1 point for each apple
+- if snake hits any of the four corners game is over
- 2.4) newgame
+- if snake hits itself game is over

-3) Store elements on the page that will be accessed in code more than once in variables to make code more concise, readable and performant.
+- applePosition
-  3.1)
+- randomly place the apple on the board

-4) Upon loading the app should:
+- check to see if a snake is not positioned in that index

-	4.1) Initialize the state variables
+- render
-	4.2) Render those values to the page
+- this function will update the board constantly to move the snake
-	4.3) Wait for the user to click to start game and use keycodes to change the direction of the   snake
+- check to see if the snake hasn't collided with anything

-5) Handle a player clicking the space bar to start the game 5.1) timer starts counting down
+- check to see if the snake has eated an apple
-  5.2) snake position
+- add a new apple

-  5.3) snake eats apple
+- keycodes
-    5.3a) increase the length of the snake and randomly position a new apple on board 5.3b) if snake eats itself, take away a life and check to see how many lives are left 5.3c) if player hits the edges just bounce off??
+- add some event listeners on the keys to move the snake in different directions

-6) Handle a player clicking the new game
+- check what key has been pressed and then change the direction and index of the snake